Quick summary

-Let us begin by adding that the more common and frequently used remedies are mainly ordinary ones, which are used to review decisions that have not yet become final.
+Let us start by adding that the more common and frequently used remedies are primarily ordinary ones, which are used to review decisions that have not yet become final.
 They therefore do not interfere with the legal situation already established.
 These include, in particular, appeals, as well as opposition and objections.

 Are you solving a similar problem?